Admission and Financial Aid

 Bowdoin College's financial aid policy is designed to supplement family resources so that as many students as possible can attend the College.
 Scholarships, grants, and student employment are the principal sources of aid for Bowdoin students who need help in meeting educational expenses.

-Due to Bowdoin’s belief that students who receive financial aid as grants should also be responsible for a portion of their expenses, student employment will generally be part of the financial aid award.
-While loans will be available to supplement other resources, they will not be included in a typical financial aid package.
+Due to Bowdoin’s belief that students who receive financial aid as grants should also be responsible for a portion of their expenses, student employment will generally be part of the financial aid notice.
+While loans may be available to supplement other resources, they will not be included in a typical financial aid notice.
 Annual submission of the required application forms guarantees consideration for all forms of financial aid available to Bowdoin students, including grants, jobs, and loans.

 Bowdoin practices need-blind admission.
 Need-blind means that the ability to pay the College's tuition and fees is not part of the decision to admit a student.
 The College seeks highly motivated students who are interested in an undergraduate experience that will allow them to explore their academic interests and contribute to a vibrant residential community.
 Those students come from a wide variety of family backgrounds and economic circumstances, and Bowdoin believes in creating opportunity for all students regardless of family income.

 Available resources limit our ability to be need-blind for all admission categories.
-For international, wait-list, and transfer students Bowdoin may be "need aware" during the admission process, and a family's finances may be a factor in the final admission decision.
+For wait-listed and transfer students, Bowdoin may be "need aware" during the admission process, and a family's finances may be a factor in the final admission decision.
 If admitted, students from these groups will have their full need met based on standard policies assuming the student's financial aid file is complete by published deadlines.

 Bowdoin's Financial Aid Resources

-Over 70 percent of Bowdoin's grant budget comes from endowed funds given by alumni and friends of the College.
-In 2018–2019, from funds it administers, Bowdoin distributed $48.4 million in need-based grants, loans, and earnings.
-Grants from all sources exceeded $45 million in 2018–2019, with just under 48 percent of the student body receiving need-based assistance.
-In the Class of 2023, 50 percent of the entering class received need-based grants.
-The average Bowdoin College award for incoming students was $50,284 (including Bowdoin grant, SEOG, Pell, and campus job).
+Over 70 percent of Bowdoin's scholarship budget comes from endowed funds given by alumni and friends of the College.
+In 2021–2022, from funds it administers, Bowdoin distributed $55.7 million in need-based scholarships, loans, and earnings.
+Grants from all sources exceeded $52 million in 2021–2022, with just under 50 percent of the student body receiving need-based assistance.
+In the Class of 2026, just under 50 percent of the entering class received need-based grants.
+The average Bowdoin College offer for incoming students was $62,350 (including Bowdoin grant, SEOG, Pell, and campus job).

 Information on the availability of financial aid is accessible through the College's Student Aid Office.
 The Office of Development can answer any questions regarding endowed funds and the establishment of such funds.